Statement of Welcome

 Our beautiful building has been a synagogue since the late 1800s.
 We aim to ensure that the building is as accessible as possible.
 NLS offers step-free access to our sanctuary and function rooms, and we have ground-floor access-friendly toilet facilities available.
 Wheelchair users are welcome, and we can advise on any questions related to seating in the sanctuary.
+We use amplification and have a T-loop system available in the sanctuary.
+Please contact the office for more information.

 Gender and Sexual Orientation

 NLS welcomes and looks to support and celebrate LGBTQ+ individuals, couples, and families.
 We are opposed to any kind of discrimination based on sexuality or gender.
-We support individuals’ self-definition of gender.

 Jewish Cultural Diversity